 Pain in this part of the body occurs because the back is that one structure that supports our body weight and is easily susceptible to wear and tear, as well as injury, strains and sprains.

 Back pain can be divided mainly into three categories, acute, subacute and chronic, based on how long they tend to last.

-Stubborn or chronic back pain is the one which keeps on lingering and becomes long term.
-What causes it and what do you need to do about it?
+Stubborn or chronic low back pain is the one which keeps on lingering and lasts for long periods of time.

 Understanding The Causes Of Back Pain

 There are many reasons why your back might hurt, some of which are briefly presented here:

 1. Non-specific back pain

 The most common form of back pain is the “non-specific back pain.”